6 min read

 ollama run llama3.1:8b

-That second command does a lot: it pulls the right GGUF file from Ollama's registry, picks the quantization that fits your hardware, starts a background daemon, and drops you into a chat.
-First time, it takes a minute.
-Every time after, it's instant.
+That second command is doing a lot.
+It pulls the right GGUF file from Ollama's registry, picks a quantization that fits your hardware, starts a background daemon, and drops you into a chat.
+The first run takes a minute.
+Every run after that is instant.

 Ollama also exposes an OpenAI-compatible API on localhost:11434 by default.
-Any tool that talks to OpenAI can talk to Ollama with a base URL change.
-This is how 90% of local-LLM tooling actually integrates: OpenAI client → Ollama → llama.cpp → your hardware.
+Any tool that talks to OpenAI can talk to Ollama with one base-URL change.
+That's how roughly 90% of local-LLM tooling actually wires up: OpenAI client → Ollama → llama.cpp → your hardware.

 What I use Ollama for:

-- Local code completion as a fallback when the network is down.
+• Local code completion as a fallback when the network's down.

-- Anything I do dozens of times a day where the round-trip latency to a cloud API is worse than the model quality difference.
+• Anything I do dozens of times a day, where the round-trip to a cloud API costs more than the model-quality gap.

-Where Ollama is weak: power-user knobs.
-You don't get fine-grained control over quantization variants, KV cache settings, or the underlying llama.cpp flags without going to a Modelfile.
-For most people, that's fine.
-For a few use cases, it's a wall.
+Where it gets thin is the power-user knobs.
+You don't get fine-grained control over quantization variants, KV cache settings, or the raw llama.cpp flags unless you drop down to a Modelfile.
+For most people that's a non-issue.
+For a handful of use cases it's a wall.

 LM Studio: the GUI

-LM Studio is also a llama.cpp wrapper, but the audience is different: it's a desktop application with a model browser, a chat UI, and a server tab.
-Zero terminal required.
+LM Studio is also a llama.cpp wrapper, but it's aimed at a different person.
+It's a desktop app with a model browser, a chat UI, and a server tab.
+No terminal required.

-- Hardware-aware suggestions.
-Tells you what fits, what almost fits, what won't.
+• Hardware-aware suggestions.
+It tells you what fits, what almost fits, and what won't.

-- Local server.
+• Local server.
 A toggle in the UI starts an OpenAI-compatible server.
-No daemon to manage.
+No daemon to babysit.

-It is closed-source, which matters to some people and not to others.
-The free tier is unrestricted for personal use; commercial use needs a license.
-For a developer evaluating local models before picking one, LM Studio is the fastest path from "I have a Mac" to "I'm chatting with seven different models".
+It's closed-source, which matters to some people and not at all to others.
+The free tier is unrestricted for personal use.
+Commercial use needs a license.
+If you're a developer kicking the tires on local models before committing to one, LM Studio is the fastest route from "I have a Mac" to "I'm chatting with seven different models".

 How they actually relate